There are many different ways of making coffee and stove top coffee is one of them.

 How to brew coffee in a percolator:

-- Fill your pot with water (there’s usually a little sign at the side of the percolator)
+- Fill your pot with water up to the sign on the side of the percolator

 - Fill the basket with coffee